SamayJain24/Rudra-Secure/newsletter_generator/README.md

 python main.py
 ```

-This command will:
+This will:
-- Fetch articles from the configured RSS feeds.
+- Fetch articles from RSS feeds.
-- Process the articles using NLP techniques.
+- Process the articles with NLP techniques.
 - Load user preferences.
 - Generate personalized newsletters as Markdown files in the `output` directory.

 ## Testing

-After running the program, verify the following:
+After running the program:
-1. Check the `output` directory for generated newsletter Markdown files.
+1. Check the `output` directory for the generated newsletter Markdown files.
-2. Open any newsletter file to ensure:
+2. Open a newsletter file to verify:
-   - A header with the user's name and the generation date.
+   - A header with the user's name and generation date.
-   - A "Today's Highlights" section summarizing the top articles.
+   - A "Today's Highlights" section summarizing top articles.
    - Categorized sections with article titles, summaries, links, and keywords.
-3. Confirm that the content aligns with each user's interests and preferred sources.
+3. Compare the newsletter content with the user preferences to ensure accurate personalization.

 ## Dependencies

-The project uses the following libraries:
+The project requires the following libraries:

 - **feedparser:** For parsing RSS feeds.
 - **newspaper3k:** For article extraction and parsing.
-- **nltk:** For natural language processing tasks (tokenization, stopwords removal, lemmatization).
+- **nltk:** For natural language processing (tokenization, stopwords, lemmatization).
 - **scikit-learn:** For TF-IDF vectorization and cosine similarity computations.
-- **pandas:** For data manipulation and CSV operations.
+- **pandas:** For data handling and CSV operations.

-Install all dependencies with:
+Ensure these are installed by running:

 ```bash
 pip install -r requirements.txt